Definition and diagnostics

-Fluoroquinolone-Associated Disability – in short FQAD – is a complex disease of severe, long-lasting to irreversible side effects caused by fluoroquinolone antibiotics.
-The Diagnostic criteria of the FDA (1) are as follows:
+Fluoroquinolone-Associated Disability – also known as FQAD – is a disease with severe, long-lasting and potentially irreversible side effects caused by treatment with a fluoroquinolone antibiotic.
+The diagnostic criteria of FQAD, chosen by the FDA (1), are:

 - Two or more of the following systems are affected:

 - Musculoskeletal system

 - The side effects persist for more than 30 days after discontinuation of the medication.

 Official recognition of FQAD